 The simple ingredients you need to make this Maryland crab cake recipe include:

-- Bread crumbs.
-Panko-style are the best, but you can also select a gluten-free brand if you need to.
+• Breadcrumbs.
+Panko-style are the best, but you can also select a gluten-free brand if needed.

-- Chives.
+• Chives.
 These are ideal but if you have a hard time finding them green onions will work as well.
+Here’s a great way to cut green onions.

-The basic steps for making crab cakes are simple to follow.
-Please see the recipe card below for more detailed ingredient amounts.
+The basic steps for making crab cakes are simple to follow:

-Place the egg, mayonnaise, mustard, lemon juice, Worcestershire, paprika, cayenne, salt, and pepper to a large bowl and whisk until well combined.
+Place the egg, mayonnaise, mustard, lemon juice, Worcestershire, paprika, cayenne, salt, and pepper into a large bowl and whisk until well combined.

 Add in the crab meat, chives, and parsley.
 Gently fold the ingredients until just combine so as not to break apart the crab meat too much.